etuttle/vm-layer-builder/README.md

 The base image is defined in `SConstruct` (for the time being).
 Download it into the working copy.

-The script looks for folders with names matching \d\d_name, with a `build-layer` script inside.
+The script looks for folders with names matching \d\d_name, with a `build-layer` or `modify-disk` script inside.
 New layer folders can be created with `./bin/new-layer <layer-name>`.

+Layers are cached by default.
+However if a layer and its children are deterministic and quick to build, there's no reason to cache it -- and it's cache only serves to clutter up the cache dir.
+You can disable the cache for such layers by adding a `# nocache` hint to the script file.

-During a build, the `build-layer` script is called in a chroot, with its folder mounted at /mnt.
+During a build, the script for each layer is called in a chroot, with its folder mounted at /mnt.

 To build an image: